Roots are very important parts of a plant. They mainly provide anchorage and help in absorption and transport of nutrients from the soil.

 Adventitious root system

 However, in some plants, roots perform additional functions such as storage of food and support to weak stems or tall trees.
-In some plants they also help in exchange of gases.
+In some plants they also help in exchange of gasses.
 In order to perform these additional functions, the tap roots and adventitious roots undergo some changes in their morphology and structure.

 For Storage of Food: Tap roots of some plants become fleshy due to storage of reserve food.
 The main root stores extra food whereas secondary roots are thin and are involved in absorption of minerals from the soil.
 The swollen roots occur in different shapes.
 Based on their shapes, tap roots may be classified as: